-The pancreas produces enzymes or digestive juices into the small intestine to help break down food after it has left the stomach.
-The pancreas also produces the hormone insulin and secretes it into the bloodstream in order to regulate the body’s glucose or sugar level.
+and next to the small intestine.
+The pancreas produces enzymes or digestive juices in the small intestine to help break down food after it has left the stomach.
+The pancreas also produces the hormone insulin and secretes it into the bloodstream in order to regulate the body's glucose or sugar level.

 Acute Alcohol related Pancreatitis

 Acute Pancreatitis is the sudden inflammation of the Pancreas.
-It can differ significantly in terms of severity from mild discomfort to a serious, life threatening condition.
+It can differ significantly in terms of severity from mild discomfort to a serious, life-threatening condition.
 It usually only lasts a few days and most people recover fully after an episode.
+Symptoms include:

 - abdominal pain, just behind the ribs and spreading through the back